 When I say this, I typically get a blank stare.

-In this post, I’m going to show you how to find high-paying jobs on the Upwork marketplace.
+In this post, I’m going to show you how to find high-paying jobs as an Upwork freelancer.
 (It is possible.)

 Let me start by giving you the secret to finding the highest-paying jobs on Upwork: take advantage of job filters.